SyncfusionExamples/DocIO-Examples/Word-document/Split-by-heading/.NET/Split-by-heading/README.md

 # Split Word document by Headings using C#

-The Syncfusion [.
-NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
+The Syncfusion [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
 Using this library, you can **split a Word document by headings** using C#.

 ## Steps to split Word document by headings programmatically

-Step 1: Create a new .
-NET Core console application project.
+Step 1: Create a new .NET Core console application project.

-Step 2: Install the [Syncfusion.
-DocIO.
-Net.
-Core](https://www.nuget.org/packages/Syncfusion.DocIO.Net.Core) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
+Step 2: Install the [Syncfusion.DocIO.Net.Core](https://www.nuget.org/packages/Syncfusion.DocIO.Net.Core) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).

 Step 3: Include the following namespaces in the Program.cs file.